degawa/fortran-numeric/README.md

 ## Motivation
 This library is developed to supplement the functionality of Fortran-stdlib developed by the Fortran-lang community.

+Fortran does not have constants of maximum and minimum values.
+Those can quickly be gotten by intrinsic functions like `huge()` or `tiny()`, but I feel strange to have to write a literal that represents the return type in the functions like `huge(0)`.

+I sometimes check whether there is nan or inf in arrays in numerical simulation codes to verify whether a simulation has diverged.

+Fortran stdlib is a great tool but does not provide functions that wrap Fortran's standard functionalities.
+However, I believe that such functions are worth providing from the viewpoint of improving convenience.

 ## Scope
 The Numeric Library is focused on the following scope: